4393 Collins Rd.

 We receive numerous phone calls throughout the year requesting prior year tax information and payment history.
 We are glad to assist you but the information is also available online for your use.
-Click on Property Information located in the left margin, then Tax Information Search, then enter either your address or parcel number.
-3 years of tax history will be displayed.
+Click Here for Property Information, you can search for parcels by address, parcel number or owner name.
+Selecting the Tax Information Tab, 7 years of tax history will be displayed.
 Each tax season's information can be expanded, collapsed and printed depending on your needs.

 WHAT ARE THE CURRENT MILLAGE RATES?